 Glowing Skin Smoothie.

 This glowing skin smoothie is not only energy boosting and delicious, it has dramatically improved my skin tone.
-One of my favorite smoothie recipes, by far.

 The goal is to have my skin looking its best on September 20th, so I’ve been doing all sorts of things like drinking my weight in water, getting enough sleep, SPF SPF SPF SPF, more SPF, and exercising regularly.